bbradt/dfncluster/README.md

 ## Initial UCLA Significant Comparisons

-In order to evaluate the predictive capacities of the features produced by each clustering algorithm, a two-tailed t-test was performed comparing the healthy control and the schizophrenic patients.
+In order to evaluate the predictive capacities of the features produced by each clustering algorithm, we performed a two-tailed t-test comparing healthy and schizophrenic patients.

-The first t-test comparision was performed using the cluster assignments for each patient across the time domain where each time slot represented a feature of the training data.
-For each time slot (feature), the average cluster assignment for all the healthy control patients was compared to the average cluster assignment for all the schizophrenic patients.
-The corresponding p-values were then tested at a significance level of 0.10.
+The first t-test compared cluster assignments for each patient across the time domain where each time slot represented a feature of the dataset.
+For each time slot, the average cluster assignment for all the healthy control patients was compared to the average cluster assignment for all the schizophrenic patients.
+We tested for statistically different averages at each time point using a p-value of 0.10.

 The results displayed below highlight the points in time when there was less that a 10% chance that the observed difference in a healthy control's cluster assignment and a schizophrenic's cluster assignment was due to normal random variation.
 In theory, the more points of significance across time the more likely a trained model would accurately diagnose a subject.
 The results indicated that both K-Means and Gaussian Mixture Models failed to produce statistically different cluster assignments across time.
 The Bayesian Gaussian Mixture Model produced some significant differences while the Hierarchical clustering was significant at every time point.

-These results initially suggested that Hierarchical clustering would outperform all the other clustering algorithms, but the subsequent testing disporved this hypothesis.
+We initially believed that Hierarchical clustering would outperform all the other clustering algorithms, but the subsequent testing with supervised learning models refuted this hypothesis.

 ![](images/assignment_t_test_visualization.png?raw=true)

-Given the lack of improvement in accuracy across all clustering algorithms, it was believed that training supervised models using time points as features would require much more data for successful classification.
+Given the lack of improvement in accuracy across all clustering algorithms, we believed that training supervised models using time points as features would require much more data for successful classification.
 Using time slots as features meant that there were 130 features in the data.
 Since there were only 267 patients in the UCLA data set, it was surmised that the dimensionality of the data was too high.
 To reduce the dimensionality